- Home

 Should You Buy the 2018 Volkswagen Atlas?

-The 2018 Volkswagen Atlas scores 44/100 ("Mixed").
-Buyers should proceed with caution.
+A 44/100 score puts the 2018 Volkswagen Atlas in the "Mixed" tier.
+Buyers should approach with eyes open.
 As a first-year redesign, early-adopter issues are common.

 Compared to the 2019 Volkswagen Atlas, which scored 4 points higher.